isalevine/file-renamer/readme.md

 ![gif of file-renamer in action, showing file names as they change](file-renamer-demo.gif)

 **NOTE: Default directory is currently set to a _.gitignore_-ed folder of drum samples.
-Make sure to update this in order to avoid errors! _(As of 10-6-2019, see line 37.)_**
+[Make sure to update this in order to avoid errors!](https://github.com/isalevine/file-renamer/blob/0e9e2783b0e967433e40820c6fbe7f7d7759c571/script.py#L7)**

 Read more about the project in [this article on Dev.to](https://dev.to/isalevine/need-to-rename-files-in-bulk-here-s-a-python-cli-called-file-renamer-2l8m)!